 Where does the line get drawn?

-It's not the simple is not as simple when you really want to have an honest discussion about it as it may seem on the surface.
+It's not as simple when you really want to have an honest discussion about it as it may seem on the surface.

 Jack Dorsey is the CEO of Twitter.